A Framework for Symmetric Self-Intersecting Surfaces: Embedded Simplicial Surfaces

-This can be used to give a normal vector for each face pointing to the outside.
+This definition can be used to associate a normal vector for each face of an orientable surface.

-\begin{remark} If an embedded surface is orientable, we can define the outer normals for each face as follows: Let $f=\{v_1,v_2,v_3\}$ such that the vertices are ordered as $(v_1,v_2,v_3)$, then the outer normal is given by the right-hand rule \end{remark}
+\begin{remark} If an embedded surface is orientable, we can define the outer normals for each face as follows: Let $f=\{v_1,v_2,v_3\}$ such that the vertices are ordered as $(v_1,v_2,v_3)$, then the outer normal is given by the right-hand rule Note that if the outer hull of our surface is given as the boundary of an open set, it is well-known to be orientable (one can use the outer normals).
+In applications such as 3D printing, this is to be expected after removing artefacts. \end{remark}

-Alternatively to the combinatorial approach of defining an orientation and related outer normals for an embedding, we give the geometric definition of chambers and the outer hull for an embedded complex as follows.
+As an alternative to the combinatorial approach of defining an orientation and related outer normals for an embedding, we give a geometric definition of chambers and the outer hull for an embedded complex as follows.

-\begin{definition}[Chambers and outer hull] The \textit{chambers} of the embedded complex $X$ are defined as the connected components of $\mathbb{R}^3\setminus \bigcup_{f\in X_2}\text{conv}(f)$.
-The \textit{outer hull} $X_{\text{out}}$ is the boundary of the unique chamber $O$ with infinite volume. \end{definition}
+\begin{definition}[Chambers and outer hull] The \emph{chambers} of an embedded complex $X$ are defined as the connected components of where $\text{conv}(f)$ is the convex hull given by the vertices of $f$, i.e.\ The \emph{outer hull} $X_{\text{out}}$ is defined as the boundary of the unique chamber with infinite volume.
+The chambers of $X$ which are not $X_{\mathrm{out}}$ are called the \textit{finite} chambers.